-Check out the UnShul Facebook page to find out where they will meet, as well monthly updates about hikes, social justice actions and more.
+- Visit the UnShul’s Facebook page to find out where we will meet, as well monthly updates about social justice actions and more.

 Friday night with the Rabbah, rotating at different homes around Portland, 7 pm, one Shabbat every month